 Approximate Time: 15 minutes

-Step 1: Using your drill and a hex head nut driver, detach the french drain extender from the down spout, or remove any obstructing pieces that may prevent from easy installation.
-Most gutters and downspouts are made of aluminum and will use a self taping screw which is most often a hex head top.
+Step 1: Using your drill and a hex head nut driver, detach the french drain extender from the downspout or remove any obstructing pieces that may prevent easy installation.
+Most gutters and downspouts are made of aluminum and will use a self-tapping screw, which is most often a hex head top.

 Step 3: Using your tin snips or scissors, cut down the length of the french drain extender to where your measurement is.
-Once you get to the measurement, turn the snips side ways and cut on the line your marked.
-Initially cutting down length wise will make it easier to cut sideways at your mark.
+Once you get to the measurement, turn the snips sideways and cut on the line you marked.
+Initially cutting down length-wise will make it easier to cut sideways at your mark.

 Step 4: Slide the Flex Grate Downspout Filter up around the bottom of the downspout about 2 ".
 The bottom of the filter should be pressed down on the french drain extender.
-Now, Using your drill and a hex head driver fasten a self taping screws through the guide hole on the side of the filter or wing (like in the photo depending on width of downspout) and into the side of the downspout.
+Now, using your drill and a hex head driver, fasten a self-tapping screw through the guide hole on the side of the filter or wing (like in the photo, depending on the width of the downspout) and into the side of the downspout.

 Step 5: Cut a 2 " slit in the top of the french drain extender.
 Then wrap the top of the extender around itself in a "cone" like shape.
 This shortens the circumference of the french drain extender and allows the filter to slide over the top of it.
-Using your drill fasten a self taping screw through the fold to hold it place.
+Using your drill, fasten a self-tapping screw through the fold to hold it in place.

-Note: Be careful when extending the filter not to pull to hard and break the "wings" which attach the filter to the downspout.
+Note: Be careful when extending the filter not to pull too hard and break the "wings" which attach the filter to the downspout.

-Your Flex Grate Downspout Filter in now installed.
+Your Flex Grate Downspout Filter is now installed!

-Routinely check the filter during fall and spring months to make sure the filter is not clogged causing it to redirect water out of the french drain.
-Also, locate the end of the french drain and make sure water is flowing freely though it prior to the installation to ensure it is not clogged.
+Routinely check the filter during fall and spring months to make sure it is not clogged, causing it to redirect water out of the french drain.
+Also, locate the end of the french drain and make sure water is flowing freely through it before the installation to ensure it is not clogged.

 THIS IS NOT A CURE ALL